-Unit amenities include a refrigerator, range/oven, washer/dryer hook-ups, carpet and vinyl floor coverings, blinds, coat closet, patio, pull cords and safety bars.
+Unit amenities include a refrigerator, range/oven, washer/dryer hook-ups, carpet and vinyl floor coverings, blinds, walk-in closet (two-bedroom units) and coat closet.
 These amenities are generally similar to competing properties in the market area.

 Tenant Services